6ba3i/travel-bot/README.md

 # ✈️ Travel-Bot — AI-Powered Itinerary Planner

 A conversational web app that turns **any travel question** into a clickable, hour-by-hour plan.
-Built to **learn React from scratch**, practise modern tooling, and explore LLM+API orchestration.
+Built to **learn React from scratch**, practice modern tooling, and explore LLM+API orchestration.

 ---